AthanKanavos/Breast-Cancer-Histopathology-CNN/README.md

 ## License

 MIT License.
-This license applies to this reconstructed implementation.
+This license applies to the source code contained in this repository.
-Before publishing, confirm that all co-authors agree with making the implementation public and that no restricted data or third-party code is included.